enborra/turing/README.md

 runs your droid, allowing source control of the droid itself.

 #### Turing Framework
-Turing framework lives at: ~/projects/turing
+Turing framework lives at: `/etc/turing/framework`

-Turing expects a config file to exist at /private/etc/turing/config.json, which details which Droid should be loaded, and the local file paths to available droids, and available Turing services.
+Turing expects a config file to exist at `/private/etc/turing/config.json`, which details which Droid should be loaded, and the local file paths to available droids, and available Turing services.

-Droid code lives at `/etc/turing`
+Droid code lives at `/etc/turing/droids`

+## SYSTEM INSTALL

+### Manual Setup

+Follow install instructions under /system/install/base_setup.md

 ## SYSTEM OPERATION